Please Stay (Kylie Minogue song): Reception

 Peter Robinson from NME praised the song for being a "breezy little number, much like Kylie herself."
 Dooyoo.co.uk also gave it a positive review, writing, "With a slight drift from the camp disco, 'Please Stay' indulges in a light, fast acoustic sound, backed up by a thumping beat and lauded by soothing, inviting vocals from Minogue...she draws you into it and makes you feel like you're strutting the romantic streets of Paris."

-"Please Stay" had moderate success worldwide.
-The song debuted at number fifteen on the Australian Singles Chart, but didn't receive much weeks on the charts, but managed to be certificated gold by the Australian Recording Industry of Australia (ARIA).
-The song debuted at number sixty-nine on the Dutch Top 40, but fell out the next week at seventy-seven.
-The song debuted at number forty-seven on the Swedish Singles Chart, staying for three weeks.
-The song had debuted at number ten on the UK Singles Chart, but did not go further, staying on the charts for seven weeks.
-As a result, the song didn't have as much success as the previous three singles.
+"Please Stay" saw moderate success worldwide.
+The song debuted at No. 15 in Minogue’s native Australia, but did not remain on the charts for long; however, the song was certified gold by the Australian Recording Industry of Australia (ARIA).
+The song debuted at No. 69 on the Dutch charts, but fell-out the next week at No. 77.
+The song debuted at No. 47 in Sweden, staying on the charts for three weeks.
+The song peaked at No. 10 on the UK Singles Chart (one of its higher positions), but did not go further; ”Please Stay” remained on the British charts for seven weeks.